solchef/examples/slack/README.md

 ## **Step 2:** Setup your Project

-Create an Organization and Project on Trigger.dev.
+Create an Organization and Project in the Trigger.dev app.
 Then copy your API key from the "Environments & API Keys" page in your Project.

 ## **Step 3:** Run the CLI `init` command